GillesJ/beautiful-jekyll/_posts/2020-02-29-pytorch-gpu-stack-setup.md

 ---
 layout: post
-title: "Pytorch Deep Learning GPU Stack in 5 minutes or less"
+title: "PyTorch GPU Stack in 5 minutes or less"
-subtitle: "Fast setup for a Pytorch stack on GPU with CUDA + CUDNN"
+subtitle: "Fast setup for a PyTorch stack on GPU with CUDA + CUDNN"
-description: Steps using Docker containers for a Pytorch deep learning stack on GPU with CUDA + CUDNN.
+description: Steps using Docker containers for a PyTorch deep learning stack on GPU with CUDA + CUDNN.
 permalink: pytorch-gpu-stack-setup
 image: /img/pytorch-stack-icon.jpg
 tags: [pytorch, deep learning, gpu, docker, cuda, cudnn]